googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 This is at the end of the belt conveyor where the goods are being loaded.
 It sometimes has a wing shape that lets material fall away from the belt and onto the support members, which cleans the belt.

 In a simple belt conveyor, the tail pulley will be mounted on guides that usually have slots to let the tension of the belt pass through.
-In other belt-conveying systems, we’ll see, the tension of the belt is left to another roller called the “take-up roller.”
+In other belt-conveying systems, the tension of the belt is managed by another roller called the “take-up roller.”
+The difference between head pulley and tail pulley is that the head pulley drives and pulls the belt, while the tail pulley is at the loading end, providing tension and guiding the belt back.

 Idler Roller